 - Dried Cherries - These little gems of flavor are available in most grocery stores.
 I'll give fair warning, if you snack on these before completing this recipe, you might want to buy extra, they are very addictive!
 Dried cherries come in two main varieties, sweet or tart.
 Either type are perfect to use here, dealers choice of preference.

-- Half and Half - Milk alone would be a little too watery for this, and cream a little too fatty, so right in the middle is best.
+- Half and Half - Whole milk alone would be a little too watery for this, and cream a little too fatty, so right in the middle is best.

 - Sugar - We adore brown sugar here at Season Two Taste, but in this case, the moisture content and color would not be appropriate.
 White and granulated is perfect.